syncfusion-content/blazor-docs/blazor/listview/how-to/add-and-remove-list-items-from-listview.md

 ---
 layout: post
-title: Add and remove list items from listview in Blazor ListView Component | Syncfusion
+title: Add and remove list items in Blazor ListView Component | Syncfusion
-description: Learn here all about Add and remove list items from listview in Syncfusion Blazor ListView component and more.
+description: Learn here all about adding and removing list items in Syncfusion Blazor ListView component and more.
 platform: Blazor
 control: Listview
 documentation: ug
 ---

-# Add and remove list items from listview in Blazor ListView Component
+# Add and remove list items in Blazor ListView Component

 You can add or remove list items from the ListView control using the `ObservableCollection`.